DavidLXu/MathY/README.md

 As a result, `mathy/linalg.py` may be the most verbose and detailed part of the whole program (for now).

 In MathY, matrices are represented as 2-layer lists.
-I know this is a bad idea for large matrix and fast computing (maybe a bad idea to use python to do all these stuff), but when it comes to readability and simplicity, especially for non-CS student who do not have the experience of reading high-level C++ code or complex algorithms, the list-form works the best.
+I know this is a bad idea for large matrix and fast computing (maybe a bad idea to use python to do all these stuff), but when it comes to readability and simplicity, especially for non-CS students who do not have the experience of reading high-level C++ code or complex algorithms, the list-form works the best.

 To clearly show the structure of vectors and matrices: